orangejuice/blog/data/activity/movie-蓝色情人节-2010/record.en.md

     Williams
 ---

-Via tw, 'Blue Valentine' is a rarely seen film that all about love.
-It's not about fate, the era, the family, or society, but solely about love between two individuals who adore each other but can't change their inherent personalities and rational, emotional selves.
-A story of love's birth and the eventual fade.
+Via tw 'Blue Valentine' is a rare kind of pure romance film, unrelated to fate, era, family, or society.
+It's simply about the emergence and disappearance of love between two individuals who are in love but unable to change their personality and balance rationality and sensibility.